-NPR's John Ydstie talked to several people whose policies were cancelled, but now could be re-instated.
+NPR's John Ydstie talked to several people whose policies were canceled, but now could be reinstated.

-JOHN YDSTIE, BYLINE: Jeremy Squire is a 37-year-old environmental engineer in Irvine, California.
-He got a letter more than a month ago from Anthem Blue Cross telling him his health insurance would be discontinued at the end of the year.
-Squire went online and found a comparable plan for him and his wife would cost $550 a month, more than twice the cost of his old plan.
+JOHN YDSTIE, BYLINE: Jeremy Squire is a 37-year-old environmental engineer in Irvine, Calif.
+He got a letter more than a month ago from Anthem Blue Cross, telling him his health insurance would be discontinued at the end of the year.
+Squire went online, and found a comparable plan for him and his wife would cost $550 a month, more than twice the cost of his old plan.
 So he was pleased with the president's announcement.

 JEREMY SQUIRE: If I can, I will try to keep my old plan.